GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

-### Running on a cluster without the container profile category
+### Running on a cluster without selecting a container
 ```sh
 # first load plink2 on your cluster